 During pregnancy, women and their unborn children are at higher risk for foodborne illness, which is also known as food poisoning.
 A woman’s immune system changes during pregnancy, making it harder to fight off certain harmful foodborne infections.
 Use the following tips to help reduce the risk of getting food poisoning.

 Wash Hands Often

 It seems so simple, but it really does work.
-Proper hand-washing is one of the best ways to protect yourself and your family from getting sick.
+Proper handwashing is one of the best ways to protect yourself and your family from getting sick.
 It’s one of the most effective ways to prevent the spread of germs, including those that cause the common cold and flu.
 Remember: wash your hands before, during and after meal preparation, and after using the bathroom, changing diapers, touching garbage, blowing your nose, coughing, sneezing or handling pets.
-Use warm, soapy water for at least 20 seconds.
-And use a clean, dry towel to dry your hands.
+Use clean, running water and rub in soap for at least 20 seconds.
+And use a clean, dry towel to dry your hands after rinsing.